 The purpose of this listing proposal is to prevent illegal trade in living elephants by preventing "laundering" or mislabeling of elephant ivory.
-The impact of elephant poaching and the illegal international trade (trafficking) in their ivory on elephant populations is well known, and we will not elaborate further on the obvious need to fight against these activities.
+The impact of elephant poaching and the illegal international trade

 The geographical designations employed in this document do not imply the expression of any opinion whatsoever on the part of the CITES Secretariat (or the United Nations Environment Programme) concerning the legal status of any country, territory, or area, or concerning the delimitation of its frontiers or boundaries.
 The responsibility for the contents of the document rests exclusively with its author.